Updated April 24, 2026

 Health Information Technician Salary

-At $67k median, health information technicians earn significantly more than medical assistants ($44k) and medical billing specialists ($50k), placing them in the upper tier of associate-degree health care careers.
-Pay varies by setting — hospitals typically pay 15-20% more than outpatient clinics.
+At $67k median, health information technicians earn more than medical assistants ($44k) and medical billing specialists ($50k), but less than registered nurses ($89k).
+Pay varies significantly by employer type — hospitals typically pay 15-20% more than private practices.

 $67k/yr